Travel Ideas & Inspiration

 The Museum of Art Fakes is located in Vienna, Austria at Löwengasse 28 (via a vis Hundertwasserhaus), A- 1030.

-Off-the-beaten-path spots to explore in Vienna
+Unique places to go in Vienna

 From cemeteries to unique architecture, these lesser-known spots are sure to add a sense of intrigue to your trip to Vienna.